-Finally, we analyze the joint role of financial and spatial constraints.
+Finally, we analyze the joint role of financial and spatial constraints fro two reasons.
 First, this set of counterfactual experiments allows us to understand the relationship between financial and spatial frictions.
-Housing supply constraints may be more distortionary if households are also unable to finance mortgages in these areas, and conversely.
-Second, from a policy perspective, a relaxation of financial and spatial constraints in tandem may alleviate potential asset pricing concerns that come with an increase in household debt, by keeping prices low.
+Housing supply constraints may be more distortionary if households are also unable to finance mortgages.
+Second, a relaxation of financial and spatial constraints in tandem may alleviate asset pricing concerns that come with an increase in household debt, by keeping prices low.
 Indeed, unless housing supply is allowed to respond, increasing leverage may be self-defeating if it causes equilibrium house price run-ups that erode affordability.

 Leverage Limits and Housing Supply Restrictions In this counterfactual, we combine a relaxation of leverage constraints (setting an LTV limit of 0.95 in high- and low-opportunity areas, as in subsection 6.1) with a 10% vertical shift in the level of the housing supply curve (as in subsection 6.2).
 Figure 9 reports the main results (Appendix Table E.I presents detailed results).
 The first takeaway is that spatial constraints amplify the effect of leverage constraints alone: Black wealth increases by more in this policy counterfactual (just over 12%).
 This is not ex ante obvious: increases in leverage limits increase housing access to high-opportunity areas (raising house prices), while increases in housing supply reduce house prices; hence, the net effect on the wealth position may be ambiguous.
-Furthermore, the relocation of Black households to high-opportunity areas (+50%) is greater than in the sum of the two counterfactuals separately (+40%), further demonstrating the complementarity of the two constraints.
-Interestingly, this is not the case for white households for which the effects of the two constraints are close to additive (+15%).
+Furthermore, the relocation of Black households to high-opportunity areas (+53%) is greater than in the sum of the two counterfactuals separately (+44%), further demonstrating the complementarity of the two constraints.
+Interestingly, this is not the case for white households for which the effects of the two constraints are close to additive (+16%).